cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-4-2-0.md

 While recommended, it is not required to install an object mapper.

-Cucumber comes with a built in object mapper that can handle most basic types.
+Cucumber comes with a built-in object mapper that can handle most basic types.
 Aside from `Enum` it supports conversion to `String`, `BigInteger`, `BigDecimal`, `Byte`, `Short`, `Integer`, `Long`, `Float`, `Double` and `String`.

-Full change log
+Full changelog
 ---------------

 See [CHANGELOG.md](https://github.com/cucumber/cucumber-jvm/blob/master/CHANGELOG.md).